vongockhang06/First_dbt_project_tutorial/README.md

 # Welcome to my dbt first project - tutorial
+### This project is the summary of sources that I learn and a little bit of my explanation.
 # Learning source
 - dbt Tutorial (Data Build Tool) Hands-on-courese - Youtube from SleekData
+### This is the main tutorial that I followed.
-- https://github.com/MarkPhamm/dbt-Fundamental for reading, summary and reference I recommend you should watch tutorial and read MarkPhamm's github at the same time
+- https://github.com/MarkPhamm/dbt-Fundamental for reading, summary and reference - especially in naming convention, file organization in dbt workspace and difference between development vs deployment
+I recommend you should watch tutorial and read MarkPhamm's github at the same time
 - https://github.com/sleekdata/oms-db-setup for setting up database.
 Remember to change some syntax if you are using BigQuery like me instead of Snowflake.
 There are 10 .sql file to initialize database.
 The content of the 10th .sql file will create new schema which I use to practice with macro.
 You can read its README for more details.
 # Commands that I learned during the project